itsdoruk/krabby_ai/README.md

 # Krabby

-A rust-based command-line AI chatbot powered by [Hack Club's AI API and DeepSeek R1](https://www.ai.hackclub.com/).
+A rust-based command-line AI chatbot powered by [Hack Club's AI API](https://www.ai.hackclub.com/).
 Have natural conversations with AI right from your terminal.

 ## Installation